augnairobi/.github/profile/README.md

 **Open Source contributions**: For most of our projects we use the [MIT license](https://en.wikipedia.org/wiki/MIT_License), unless otherwise stated.
 The copyright always belongs to the individual authors/contributors – we encourage you to add your names to the license when you work on a codebase.

-**Want to organize an AUGNairobi event in your city?** Reach out to augnairobi to discuss more.

 ## Collaborations with companies and research institutions

 There are many ways to collaborate with AUGNairobi on open education, open source or open science projects.
 Reach out to [Email](augnairobi@gmail.com) to discuss more.